Seeing Manatees on the Space Coast

 Few experiences are more thrilling or memorable than seeing marine mammals in the wild.
 Visitors to the Space Coast have just that opportunity.
 This area is a home base for the beloved West Indian manatee, better known as the Florida manatee.
 These tropical mammals are a popular attraction because of their gentle dispositions.
 Once endangered, great progress has been made in their recovery through the combined efforts of concerned individuals, scientists, environmentalists and government programs.
 Happily, manatees are once again plentiful on the Space Coast.
 But they are still considered a threatened species, so visitors should take the opportunity to see these lovely creatures out in the wild during their visit.

-Where to see manatees on the Space Coast
+Where and How to See Manatees on the Space Coast

-Look for the “manatee footprint,” a series of rings on the water’s surface that’s created as a manatee ascends to breathe.
-Watching the footprint will yield a wonderful reward: glimpses of a cute pair of nostrils surrounded by whiskers.
+When you're scouting for chubby mermaids, look for the “manatee footprint,” a series of rings on the water’s surface.
+Watching the footprint will yield a wonderful reward: glimpses of a cute pair of nostrils surrounded by whiskers or a flat, paddle-like tail.
 Visitors can enjoy the sight of these beautiful animals from several Space Coast locations.
 Depending on the time of year, manatees can be spotted from the shore, watched from an observation deck, or observed up close from a rented kayak.
 Here are some prime spots for seeing them here on the Space Coast:

 • Merritt Island National Wildlife Refuge | Titusville